-Wild horses survive by grazing for food as they are herbivores, eating grasses and shrubs on the lands that they occupy.
-In winter wild horses paw through the snow to find edible vegetation.
-They also usually stay reasonably close to water, as it is essential for survival.
+Wild horses survive by grazing for food as they are herbivores, eating grasses and shrubs on their lands.
+In winter, wild horses paw through the snow to find edible vegetation.
+They also usually stay reasonably close to water, which is essential for survival.

-The wild horses in North America are also called Mustangs because they are descendants of those brought by Spanish explorers.
+The wild horses in North America are also Mustangs because they are descendants of Spanish explorers’ horses.
 Free-roaming horses occupy 31.6 million acres of federal land in the United States.

-Wild horses are now limited in the areas in which they can reside and have a limited grazing range controlled by the government.
+Wild horses are now limited in the areas where they can reside and have a limited grazing range controlled by the government.
 The average wild horse will live between 15 and 20 years, although they can live to be older than 20.

 What do Wild Horses Eat?

 Wild horses survive on a different diet.
-Just as we often see domestic horses grazing the grassy land of their pasture, wild horses do the same.
+Just as we often see domestic horses grazing their pasture’s grassy land, wild horses do the same.

-The problem is compounded by wild horses being less free than they were previously with the government controlling their roaming as well as their grazing pastures.
+The problem is compounded by wild horses being less accessible than previously, with the government controlling their roaming and grazing pastures.

 How do Wild Horses Survive Without Shoes?

-They have been used on domestic horses for a variety of reasons, such as to prevent damage carrying heavy loads or for better grip in tough terrain.
+They have been used on domestic horses for various reasons, such as preventing damage carrying heavy loads or better griping rugged terrain.

-Horses hooves are made of keratin, the same as our nails.
-Much like our nails, hooves have a quick, which is very sensitive.
-Horseshoes are nailed to the hoof wall (the equivalent of the white ends of our nails).
+Horses’ hooves are made of keratin, the same as our nails.
+Much like our nails, feet have a quick, which is very sensitive.
+Horseshoes are nailed to the hoof wall (the equivalent of the white ends of our pins).

 Wild horses do not need horseshoes for a few reasons, one of which is partly due to breeding.

-Another reason that wild horses do not need to be shod is due to the amount of exercise they get.
-Wild horses travel many miles a day (usually between 10 and 20) in search of food and water.
+Another reason wild horses do not need to be shod is the amount of exercise they get.
+Wild horses travel many miles daily (usually between 10 and 20), searching for food and water.

-It should be noted that the distance wild horses travels do not wear its hooves down to the quick which can be very painful.
+It should be noted that the distance wild horses travel does not wear their hooves down to the quick, which can be very painful.